Not Emery's captain: Ugly Xhaka impasse exposing Arsenal manager as weak | Goal.com

 Xhaka is a strong minded, complex character and with the support of his team-mates, he feels strong enough to defy Emery’s wishes and remain silent.
 And it leaves Emery in an extremely difficult position.

-Emery will be thankful he can concentrate on Liverpool tonight but as soon as the game is over at Anfield, the focus will again switch to his captain ahead Wolves’ visit to the Emirates on Saturday.
+Emery will be thankful he can concentrate on Liverpool on Wednesday night but as soon as the game is over at Anfield, the focus will again switch to his captain ahead Wolves’ visit to the Emirates on Saturday.

 The Spaniard needs to be decisive and to take charge of the situation, something he has completely failed to do thus far.